tehokang/qmyspin-to-wrap-myspin-framework/docs/README.md

 * libtransport-adapter.so : TransportAdapter library
 * libutility.so : Utilities QmySPIN using

-To execute example-myspin you need 3rdparty phone projections's original libraries, <br>
+To execute example-myspin you need 3rdparty phone projections's core libraries, <br>
-For instance, in case of myspin you need libmySPIN-Core.so and you can look for them via 3rdparty directory.
+For instance, case of myspin you need libmySPIN-Core.so and you can look for them via 3rdparty directory.